A Voxel Graph CNN for Object Classification with Event Cameras: Experimental Evaluation

-The values of $N_{neigh}^{adj}$ and $N_{neigh}^{dis}$ for all \textit{MFRL} modules are fixed as 10 and 15 respectively.
-We set the output vertex number of three graph pooling operations as 896, 768, and 640 for N-Caltech101, N-CARS, and CIFAR10-DVS datasets.
+{\textbf{Network.}} The values of $N_{neigh}^{adj}$ and $N_{neigh}^{dis}$ for all \textit{MFRL} modules are fixed as 10 and 15 respectively.
+We set the output vertex number of three graph pooling operations as 896, 768, and 640 for N-Cal, N-C, and CIF10 datasets.
 For the other two datasets, which only take 512 vertices as input, we remove the pooling operation between \textit{MFRL} modules.
 We add dropout layers with a probability of 0.5 after the first two fully-connected layers in the classifier to avoid overfitting.
 Each fully-connected layer is followed by a LeakyReLU and a Batch Normalization except for the prediction layer.